Hi!

 Current projects:

-The current insecticide safety assessment process has three main flaws:
+The current pesticide safety assessment process has three main flaws:

 2. Testing uses high doses of insecticides over short periods of time, which does not accurately reflect the long-term, chronic exposure to small doses of insecticides that often occurs in agricultural landscapes.